solo-io/service-mesh-for-less-blog/README.md

 - highest P99 latency `3.3ms`

 From these results, we can derive that the addition of Ambient mode to our test application adds around `0.9ms - 1.2ms` of latency to our application round-trip for our 3-tier service.
 These are pretty excellent results for latency performance while providing mTLS for our applications!
 Full results for the Ambient mode tests can be seen in the `/experiment-data` directory

+For a detailed description of the high-level architecture of the L4-only datapath, please refer to the  [Istio documentation](https://istio.io/latest/docs/ambient/architecture/data-plane/#dataplane-details)

 ## Istio Ambient Mode mTLS + L4 mutual auth